AdeStAff/learn_new_words/README.md

 ## How Does It Work?

-1. **Send a Message**: The user sends a message to *Vidya*, starting with "vocab" followed by the language code ("en" for English, "fr_to_en" for French to English translation).
+1. **Send a Message**: The user sends a message to *Vidya*, starting with "vocab" followed by the language code ("en" for English, "fr" for French, "fren" for French to English translation).
 2. **Fetch Definition**: *Vidya* fetches the word or expression's definition.
 3. **Receive Response**: It sends the definition back via WhatsApp.
 4. **Save to Database**: The word or expression, along with its definition, is saved to the vocabulary database.